-If after two weeks the situation has not improved, you should advise Domestic Animal Services in writing, and we will commence a formal investigation into the matter.
-You should also provide Domestic Animal Services with a 'bark diary' that records when the barking has occurred and for how long.
+ALL sections of the form MUST be completed for Domestic Animal Services to commence a formal investigation.
+This includes a 'bark diary' that records when the barking has occurred and for how long.
 This diary should cover a minimum of four days.
 The bark diary provides us with essential information that helps to demonstrate the nature of the nuisance behaviour, so that the animal's owners can take steps to address the issue.

 In deciding how to respond and manage animal nuisance complaints, Domestic Animal Services must consider;